-Android platform.
-We decided to use the latter, since it is easier to generate and handle SOAP (Curbera et al., 2002) calls within the application compared to iOS.
-The prototype application was then used to verify the prescribed mental model (cf. Section 3), and to detail the requirements regarding the execution of process-aware questionnaires.
-Furthermore, additional insights into the practical use of this electronic questionnaire application by domain experts in the context of their studies could be gathered.
+To validate the feasibility of the described architecture as well as to apply it in a real setting, we implemented a proof-of-concept prototype for Android.
+The prototype application was then used to verify the prescribed mental model, and to detail the requirements regarding the execution of process-aware questionnaires.
+Furthermore, additional insights into the practical use of this application by domain experts in the context of their studies could be gathered.
 We were able to meet the requirements presented in Section 2.2 when implementing the questionnaire client application, even though certain drawbacks still exist.
-To enable domain experts, who usually have no programming skills, to create a mobile electronic questionnaire, we implemented a fully automated user interface generator for the mobile application itself.
-In addition, we were able to provide common types for questions used within a questionnaire (e.g., likertscale, free-text, or yes-no-switches).
+In order to enable domain experts, who usually have no programming skills, to create a mobile electronic questionnaire, we implemented a fully automated user interface generator for the mobile application itself.
+In addition, we were able to provide common types for questions used within a questionnaire (e.g., likert-scale, free-text or yes-no-switches).
 These types are automatically mapped to appropriate input elements visualized within the application.
-Figure 7 gives an impression of the input elements implemented.

-5 DISCUSSION
+5 Discussion

-This section discusses our approach and reflects on the experiences we gained when applying state-ofthe-art process management technology to support mobile data collection with electronic questionnaires.
-Since we applied an implemented questionnaire in a psychological study, we were also able to gain additional insights into practical issues.
+This section discusses our approach and reflects on the experiences we gained when applying state-of-the-art process management technology to support mobile data collection with electronic questionnaires.
+Since we applied an implemented questionnaire in a psychological study, we were also able to gain insights into practical issues as well.